 Mingus Settlers in United States in the 20th Century

-- Georgina Mingus, aged 61, who emigrated to the United States, in 1911
+- Georgina Mingus, aged 61, who immigrated to the United States, in 1911

 - James Mingus, aged 41, who settled in America, in 1920

-- Sue Graham Mingus, American widow of jazz composer and bassist Charles Mingus
+- Sue Graham Mingus (1930-2022), née Graham, an American record producer and band manager, widow of jazz composer and bassist Charles Mingus

 - Richard Mingus, American who worked as a security guard at the Nevada Test Site from 1957-1993

 - Robert Mingus (b.
 1962), American professional baseball player

 - Charles Mingus Jr. (1922-1979), American jazz musician, composer, bandleader, and civil rights activist